AndreFilip/CrudWebApplicationExample/README.md

 -run it as a Spring Boot Application

--the project uses H2 embedded datababase which can be accessed in http://localhost:8080/h2-console  url.
+-the project uses H2 embedded database which can be accessed in http://localhost:8080/h2-console url (after correct running of the application).
 The login should be like above:

 Login

 Saved Settings: Generic H2 (Embedded)